 How do you get a minor?

-Like majors, minors are declared by the student.
-Also like majors, minors have special requirements–like mandatory classes or a certain number of credit hours in the subject–in order to complete the program, though usually the requirements are much less than that of the major.
+Like majors, students declare minors.
+Also like majors, minors have special requirements–like mandatory classes or a certain number of credit hours in the subject–in order to complete the program, though usually, the requirements are much less than that of the major.

 Students interested in minoring should speak with their college academic advisor to ensure they can fit it in their schedules without interfering with their major requirements, and so that everything is completed on time.
-If the academic advisor is one dictated by a certain major and the student is interested in minoring outside of that subject, the student should talk to someone in their intended minor department for additional information.
+Students should talk to someone in their intended minor department for additional information.